 Left unaddressed, traumatic experiences, along with any resulting mental health disorders, can be profoundly distressing, painful and isolating.
 At our mental health treatment center, we provide a comprehensive, multimodal treatment program designed specifically for individuals struggling with the effects of trauma—and a crucial component of our program is our trauma therapy group.

-Clients both learn and practice concrete skills for coping with triggers and also discuss their experiences as they feel ready, gaining insight and support from understanding peers.
-In the safety of the trauma group, clients find relief from immediate pain and come to learn that they are not alone in their struggles, helping build a solid basis for both immediate and long-term healing.
+Veterans learn and practice concrete skills for coping with triggers and discuss their experiences as they feel ready, gaining insight and support from understanding peers.
+In the safety of the trauma group, veterans find relief from immediate pain and come to learn that they are not alone in their struggles, helping build a solid basis for both immediate and long-term healing.

 When you work with our therapists, you’ll come to understand the triggers of your post-traumatic stress disorder and develop new and healthy coping strategies.
 After a traumatic event, most people simply want to return to the life they knew before.
 PTSD can make this feel impossible, but with help and resilience, you can get back to the life you want to live.